Welcome to Santa Fe City Southwest

 Just south of Santa Fe, the community of Rancho Viejo blends with the scenic beauty of the Southwestern landscape and reflects the rich cultural heritage of New Mexico.
 Uniquely designed as a collection of villages, each with its own central gathering plaza and bordering preserved open space, Rancho Viejo creates a sense of living amid nature, complemented by community amenities and homes of exceptional quality.

 Nava Ade is a beautiful, planned development off Rodeo Road.
-Located near the Santa Fe Community College and the Santo Niño Catholic School serving students grades PreK-6, Nava Ade combines stunning architecture with easy access to town, I-25 and a vast array of shops.
+Located near the Santa Fe Community College and the Santo Niño Catholic School serving students in grades PreK-6, Nava Ade combines stunning architecture with easy access to town, I-25, and a vast array of shops.
 There is a Homeowners Association.
-Nava Ade is served by Pinon Elementary, Capshaw Middle School and Santa Fe High School.
+Nava Ade is served by Pinon Elementary, Capshaw Middle School, and Santa Fe High School.